 Candidates are required to perform duties in accordance with theMSCA contract.
 Duties include teaching, advising, scholarship and contributions to continuously improve the department and university.
 The standard teaching load is 12 credit hours per semester.
 The position is subject to available funding.

-Special Instructions to Applicants: Please apply online and attach curriculum vitae, cover letter and transcripts.
+Special Instructions to Applicants: Please apply online and attach curriculum vitae, cover letter and (unofficial) transcripts.

 Employment is contingent upon a completed background and CORI check satisfactory to the university.
 Internal candidates are not subject to a background check.